web2project/web2project.github.io/_docs/module-building.md

     }

 Assuming this method exists and includes the proper values, the [SmartSearch](/modules/smartsearch.md) module will automatically call this function.
 No further configuration is necessary.

-**Notice:** This is no longer the latest information available.
-Please check out the [Module Building Guide](/docs/module-building-guide.html) for up to date information.